 Need it to be gluten-free as well as vegetarian and vegan?
 Just be sure to use a gluten-free noodle, such as rice noodles or soba noodles, and swap out the soy sauce for a gluten-free substitute, such as tamari or Nama Shoyu.

 There's plenty of reasons vegetarians should love simple Asian-style noodle dishes such as this one, but one reason everyone should love them is because noodles are always a great, cheap meal which can fill you up for just a few bucks, so they're great for anyone cooking on a budget, particularly vegetarians.

 If you like the quick and simple style of these Singapore noodles, check out more of Siddhi's international vegetarian recipes on her blog here, or, scroll down for more vegetarian and vegan Asian style noodle recipes to try.

-- 2-3 tbsp soy sauce (or tamari if you need it to be gluten-free)
+2 to 3 tablespoons soy sauce, or tamari if you need it to be gluten free

-- Next, in a large skillet or sautee pan over medium-high heat, sautee the sliced bell pepper, onions, and minced garlic in olive oil for a few minutes, until vegetables are just starting to get tender.
+In a large skillet or sauté pan over medium-high heat, sauté the sliced bell pepper, onions, and minced garlic in olive oil for a few minutes, until vegetables are just starting to get tender.
 Reduce the heat to medium low, then stir in the chili garlic sauce, stirring to coat the vegetables well.

-- Next, add the pre-cooked vegetables and stir again to combine, then add in the curry powder and soy sauce until well mixed.
+Add the precooked noodles and stir again to combine, then add in the curry powder and soy sauce until well mixed.